 Stress Risk and Resilience in Syrian and Iraqi Refugees and Survivors of Torture

-The Syria Civil War has exposed millions of civilians to extreme physical and emotional trauma.
+The Syria and Iraq Civil Wars have exposed millions of civilians to extreme physical and emotional trauma.
 However, little is known about the mental health impact on refugee children.

 Cognitive Context In Fear Conditioning And Extinction Learning